mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 ## Selecting the right distribution
 Picking the ideal distribution can be difficult, especially the more complex the query is, you will have to pick and choose to eliminate the most costly data movement and consider what makes sense for your most common queries involving tables.

+Here's some guidance for picking the right distribution column:

 1. Look at the join conditions for common columns
+1. Prioritize tables that have the biggest cost impact to query plans
+1. When running CTAS, INSERT, or even UPDATE statements, consider the distribution of the target table you are updating, inserting into, or creating.
+If you can align both your source and target tables on the same distribution column